Skip to content

 Note

-Choose a 3D print material that can withstand the expected operating conditions.
+Choose a material (like PETG or ABS) that can withstand the marine environment.

 Pixels